-For Example, when ice changes to water, there is change in the physical state of ice i.e. it changes from solid to liquid.
+For Example, when ice changes to water, there is a change in the physical state of ice, i.e. it changes from solid to liquid.
 If we cool the water again, ice will be formed making it a reversible reaction.
-Also, no new substance is formed is formed in the above physical change.
+Also, no new substance is formed in the above physical change.

-A change in which one or more new substances are formed are known as chemical change.
+A change in which one or more new substances are formed is known as chemical change.

-For Example, when iron is exposed to air and moisture, rust formation takes place.
-Rust is nothing but Iron Oxide, a new substance formed out of the reaction.
+For Example, when the iron is exposed to air and moisture, rust formation takes place.
+Rust is nothing but Iron Oxide; a new substance formed out of the reaction.
 The colour of the surface of the iron also changes.
 Hence, rusting of iron is a chemical change.

 Rusting of Iron

 When substances made of iron are exposed to oxygen and moisture (water), rusting takes place.
 Rusting removes a layer of material from the surface and makes the substance weak.
 Rusting is a chemical change.